Cody-Howell/HowlDev.Cli/README.md

   - Creates a Zod object with the provided properties (you must install Zod yourself)
   - Names are appended with Schema for Zod parsing and Type for the type inference.
 Both are exported.

+## File structure

+The files you pass in from the schemas folder needs to be parsable by the most recent version of the ConfigFileLibrary.
+Currently, that supports JSON and YAML files.

 Here's the structure:

 ```json